-Single user mode is used for recovery when the system detects an issue during boot or by manual selection from the bootloader.
+Single user mode (rescue mode) is used for recovery when the system detects an issue during boot or by manual selection from the bootloader.

-Requiring authentication in single user mode prevents an unauthorized user from rebooting the system into single user to gain root privileges without credentials.
+Requiring authentication in single user mode (rescue mode) prevents an unauthorized user from rebooting the system into single user to gain root privileges without credentials.

-Run the following command and verify SINGLE is set to '/sbin/sulogin':
+Run the following commands and verify that /sbin/sulogin or /usr/sbin/sulogin is used as shown:

-grep ^SINGLE /etc/sysconfig/init SINGLE=/sbin/sulogin